alex-hhh/ActivityLog2/doc/data-frame.md

                                   (* (* 0.5 (+ power1 power2)) (- time2 time1)))))))
       current-work)

-    scratch.rkt> (send df add-derived-series "work" '("timer" "pwr") add-work) scratch.rkt> (send df select "work")
+    scratch.rkt> (df-add-derived df "work" '("timer" "pwr") add-work) scratch.rkt> (df-select df "work")
     '#(0 0.0 0.0 0.0 50.0 241.5 553.0 891.5 1208.0 1439.0 ...
 796091.0)

-The `add-derived-series/lazy` is the "lazy" version of the function: it adds a closure to the data frame and the data series will be created the first time it is referenced.
+The `df-add-lazy` is the lazy version of the function: it adds a closure to the data frame and the data series will be created the first time it is referenced.
 Special care needs to be used with this function, especially if it captures local variables, as the environment in which the function runs might not be the same as the non-lazy version.

 ## Other useful functions

     (df-write/csv outp df . series)

-    (df-histogram df column
+    (df-histogram df series
-        #:weight-column [weight (send df get-default-weight-series)]
+        #:weight-series [weight (send df get-default-weight-series)]
         #:bucket-width [bwidth 1]
         #:trim-outliers [trim #f]
         #:include-zeroes? [zeroes? #t]
         #:as-percentage? [as-pct? #f])

-    (df-statistics df column
+    (df-statistics df series
-        #:weight-column [weight (send df get-default-weight-series)]
+        #:weight-series [weight (send df get-default-weight-series)]
         #:start (start 0)
         #:end (end (send df get-row-count)))

-    (df-quantile df column
+    (df-quantile df series
-        #:weight-column [weight (send df get-default-weight-series)]
+        #:weight-series [weight (send df get-default-weight-series)]
         #:less-than (lt <)
         . quantiles)

-    (df-best-avg df column
+    (df-mean-max df series
         #:inverted? (inverted? #f)
-        #:weight-column [weight "elapsed"]
+        #:weight-series [weight "elapsed"]
         #:durations [durations default-best-avg-durations])

-    (df-best-avg-aux df column best-avg-data
+    (df-mean-max-aux df series best-avg-data
-        #:weight-column [weight "elapsed"])
+        #:weight-series [weight "elapsed"])